I was surprised to read that a vegan diet is worst for gout.

 See Why Vegan Diet is Worst for Gout summary.

 When you look at that missing fact, it explains all you need to know about gout diet.
 Here, I’m going to explain the missing fact about gout diet.
-I’m going to show you how to plan gout diet properly, so that missing fact doesn’t trip you up.
+I’m going to show you how to plan gout diet properly.
+So that missing fact doesn’t trip you up.
 I’m going to reveal the new research that shows why vegan diet is worst for gout.

 Before I explain the missing fact about gout food, I want to summarize the research that reveals that vegan diet is worst for gout.
+But first, let me clarify who I wrote this page for.

 Vegan Diet and Gout Report

 Actually, this is not strictly a report about vegan diet and gout.
 It is a report about vegan diet and uric acid.
 It compares vegan diet with meat, fish, and vegetarian diets, but not in gout subjects.
 It’s important to realize that this type of research helps us understand general principles about uric acid.
 However, the most important thing is that your diet should be planned personally to help your gout.
+Also, note the 2019 update towards the end of this article.
+Because that includes more recent research on gout sufferers.

 If you are vegan, there is a lot you can do to make your diet gout-friendly.
 The report proves certain gout diet principles that we know about.
 It proves that some animal products are very good for gout.
 But, if your personal situation prevents you from consuming animal products, we can plan your diet around that.
 This is why I emphasize the need for personal diet planning.
 It is why I provide free personal gout diet plans.
 To get yours, you just have to ask in the forums.